-This table indicates typical flux incident levels at the specimen and specimen positions at which the calibration measurements are to be made.
+Typical flux incident on the specimen and specimen positions at which the calibration measurements are to be made.
 The flux at 50 and 350 mm positions should be matched.
-Calibration data at other positions should agree with typical values within 10 per cent.
+Calibration data at other positions should agree with typical values within 10%.